Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-dqevent.rst

       - Event data for event V4L2_EVENT_SOURCE_CHANGE.
     * - __u8
       - ``data``\ [64]
       - Event data.
-Defined by the event type.
+Defined by the woke event type.
 The union should be used to define easily accessible type for events.
     * - }
       -